 Boise Fire Department was created in 1876 as a volunteer Fire Department, officially organized with 28 men.
-As the population of Boise grew, the deparmtent increased its size to accommodate the community’s needs.
-Currently, Boise Fire Department has 288 full time employees, 17 Fire Stations, a Hazardous Materials Team, ARFF team, Dive Team and a Technical Rescue Team.
+As the population of Boise grew, the department increased its size to accommodate the community’s needs.
+Currently, Boise Fire Department has 288 full time employees, 17 Fire Stations, a Fire Training Facility, a Hazardous Materials Team, ARFF Team, Dive Team and a Technical Rescue Team.
 The Department serves a population of 223,000 residents in 130+ square miles.

 The Boise Fire Department's Operations Division is currently staffed by more than 250 firefighters at 17 fire stations.
 Firefighters work a 48/96 schedule with three shifts.
 The Operations Division is divided into three Battalions and supervised by nine Battalion Chiefs (three per shift).
 The firefighters respond to a wide variety of 9-1-1 calls to include: structure fires, wildland fires, motor vehicle accidents, vehicle extrication, dive rescue incidents, hazardous material incidents, technical rescue incidents, and aircraft rescue and firefighting (ARFF).

 In 2017, crews responded to a total of 22,450 calls in our community.